 Overview:

-Matty is a trainee patent attorney with a background in physics.
-He has worked with multiple university technology transfer offices and spinout companies, drafting and prosecuting a number of patents relating to technologies ranging from medical imaging machine learning algorithms to industrial-scale food processing systems.
+Matty is an associate UK patent attorney with a background in physics.
+He has worked with multiple university technology transfer offices and spinout companies, drafting and prosecuting a number of patents relating to technologies ranging from medical devices (including imaging algorithms, organ perfusion systems and prosthetic implants) to quantum-based devices for applications including gravitometers and ultra-precise clocks.
 He particularly enjoys working with inventions in the fields of optics and condensed matter physics, having previously obtained a Master’s degree focused on experimental methods and analysis of laser-based particle trapping systems.

 Experience: